PhantazmNetwork/PhantazmServer/README.md

 Once you've set up your development environment and run `docker compose up`, you should have a running proxy, server, and database.
 You can connect to the server (through the proxy) by joining `localhost` on a vanilla 1.19.4 Minecraft client.

+### Debugging

+Up until now, the examples have shown the project being run without debugging enabled.
+However, there is an alternate Docker profile you can enable that will allow you to connect to the Minecraft server with a JVM debugger.
+Just run `docker compose --profile debug up`, or use the IntelliJ run configuration `Launch Phantazm (debug)`.
+Then, you can connect the debugger to `localhost:5005`, or run the `Debug Phantazm` configuration in IntelliJ, and set breakpoints as usual.

 ### Configuration